 I include two rounds of revisions with any project.
 Right after any presentation is the best time to give feedback.
 And please don’t be shy—but do be specific.
 I’m a pretty avid reader, but I can’t read your mind.
 If you need additional edits or the scope of the project changes, I’ll provide an estimate for the additional time.

 I charge by the project, not by the hour— because you’re paying for the value of the work, not how long it took to create it.
 Crafting a four-word tagline worthy of your brand is usually more difficult than writing a 1,000-word case study.
 It also takes more research, editing, hand-wringing, and (once we land it)—more celebrating.
 You don’t want to pay for that by the hour!
-That said – we all have the same 24 hours in our day, so an efficient use of billable time is good for both of us.

 The word copywriting can be misleading since it implies the only thing happening is the writing.
 (Oh, if it were that easy!)
-When estimating a job, I consider the complexity and format of the piece, the brand voice, available research and needed research, as well as time needed for ideation, collaboration, and feedback.
+When estimating a job, I consider the complexity and format of the piece, the available and needed research, as well as time needed for ideation, collaboration, and feedback.
 How fast you need it also matters.